 A growing source of our revenues are derived from our digital and podcasting operations.
-The podcast advertising market is growing rapidly and we believe the acquisitions of Cadence13, Pineapple and Podcorn position us well for sustained success in this space due to the scale of our radio broadcasting platform, and the powerful symbiotic opportunities, driven by our leading position in sports, news, and local personalities.
+The podcast advertising market is growing rapidly and we believe the acquisitions of Cadence13, Pineapple and Podcorn along with the 2022 launch of or 2400Sports studio and locally produced podcast content across our newsrooms and studios in top US markets position us well for sustained success in this space due to the scale of our radio broadcasting platform, and the powerful symbiotic opportunities, driven by our leading position in sports, news, and local personalities.
 The primary source of revenue for our podcasting operations is the sale of advertising time to regional and national advertisers who purchase commercials in varying lengths.